tundish/turberfield-dialogue/turberfield/dialogue/doc/api.rst

 API Reference
 :::::::::::::

-This API gives you a `simple function`_ which will run a rehearsal of a :py:class:`~turberfield.dialogue.model.SceneScript.Folder` of Turberfield dialogue.
+This API lets you customise the rehearsal of a :py:class:`~turberfield.dialogue.model.SceneScript.Folder` of Turberfield dialogue.
 You can modify how this performance is presented in your game by customising or replacing a handler_ function which processes